Skip to content

 C ABI coverage

-The Python binding declares and exposes all 50 C ABI functions defined in include/decentdb.h.
+The Python binding declares the C ABI functions used by the packaged DB-API, metadata, maintenance, and fast-path surfaces.
 Performance-critical paths (batch execution, fused bind+step, re-execute, zero-copy row views) are accelerated by the _fastdecode.c C extension when available, falling back to ctypes otherwise.

 Use the packaged Python binding